Ben Tuck: GT career

-Tuck stayed in the newly-restyled LMGT3 class, but switched to JMW Motorsport for his second season in the European Le Mans Series, now driving a Ferrari 296 GT3.
+Tuck stayed in the newly restyled LMGT3 class, but switched to JMW Motorsport for his second season in the European Le Mans Series, now driving a Ferrari 296 GT3.
 As the only full-time driver for JMW throughout the season, Tuck scored a best result of sixth at Mugello.
 During 2024, Tuck also raced in the 24 Hours of Le Mans for Proton Competition, sharing a Ford Mustang GT3 with factory driver Christopher Mies and John Hartshorne.
 On his first race at the French enduro he finished 4th in class.
 At the end of the year, Tuck joined Ferrari customer Kessel Racing to race in the 2024–25 Asian Le Mans Series alongside Dennis Marschall and Dustin Blattner.
-The Briton took his first podium of the season in race one at Dubai by finishing third, and ended the season with another third place finish at the season-ending Yas Marina round.
+The Briton took his first podium of the season in race one at Dubai by finishing third, and ended the season with another third-place finish at the season-ending Yas Marina round.

+Tuck competed in the 2025 24 Hours of Le Mans for Proton Competition, finishing ninth in the race.

 In early 2025, Tuck returned to Proton Competition in LMGT3 to compete in his first season in the FIA World Endurance Championship with the Ford Mustang.
 Tuck also returned to the European Le Mans Series, joining Kessel Racing alongside Takeshi Kimura and Daniel Serra in the team's Ferrari 296.
 In addition to his WEC and ELMS commitments, Tuck won the Dubai 24 Hour for WRT in the BMW M4 GT3 Evo's race debut, and later joined the team in the GT World Challenge Europe Endurance Cup alongside Jens Klingmann and Al Faisal Al Zubair.
+In the former, Tuck scored a best result of fourth at Spa to end the year 14th in the LMGT3 standings, while in ELMS, Tuck scored two podiums with a best result of second at Barcelona en route to a fifth-place finish.
+In GTWC, Tuck scored two Gold Cup class wins and three more podiums, including an overall second-place finish at Barcelona to secure runner-up honors in class.
+During 2025, Tuck also made select starts in the GTD class of the IMSA SportsCar Championship for Conquest Racing, in which he most notably finished third at Indianapolis, before ending the year by finishing second at the Gulf 12 Hours.

+Tuck returned to Proton Competition in 2026 for his sophomore year in the LMGT3 class of the FIA World Endurance Championship.
+In early 2026, Tuck won the Dubai 24 Hour for Team WRT.